Why subscribe?

 Who is writing this?

-I’m Britt Wray and I’m a climate and mental health researcher at Stanford School of Medicine and author of a book about the rise of eco-anxiety and other climate-related mental health issues called Generation Dread: Finding Purpose in an Age of Climate Crisis.
+I’m Britt Wray and I’m a climate and mental health researcher at Stanford School of Medicine and author of a book about the rise of climate-related mental health challenges called Generation Dread: Finding Purpose in an Age of Climate Anxiety.

 But then my science communicator brain kicked in, and I decided to study myself.
 What was really going on here?
 I started interviewing 100+ experts -- several types of scientists, psychologists, therapists, activists, journalists, artists, and philosophers -- to get to the bottom of my new disposition and how it fit in with wider global and social trends.
 What I’ve learned from those people has been life-changing.
 They helped me gain a deep understanding of why there is nothing pathological about feeling eco-anxious; how psychiatric trauma sets in after fast moving climate disasters and slower moving ecological events; how social injustice - the kernel of climate change - affects emotional wellbeing; what individuals can do to cope when the dark scientific data in their head takes over; why the secret sauce for emotional resilience lies in community ties; and what kinds of system overhaul are needed to climate-proof the mental health system.